jacobnzw/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 One fifth (20%) of the available data was reserved for validation.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+### Track 2 Driving
+I was curious to see whether the NVidia model is capable of learning the contrivances of the second track.
+I used my own data set as described in the above section "Collecting Data".
+I used the same training strategy and the same batch size.

+At first, I though I might reduce the amount by which the vertical dimension of the image is cropped.
+The retionale behind this stems from the idea that as the car goes downhill the field of view of the camera is largely occupied by the road.
+I realized however, that this works against me when the car goes uphill, in which case the image is more likely to contain distracting elements.
+Thus I decided to leavy the settings for cropping unchanged.

+I soon noticed that the model quickly overfits the training data, which was evident from the fact that the training error was lower than the validation error.
+This meant I had to decrease the model complexity by incresing the dropout probability to 0.25.
+After trainig for 6 epochs the model is able to drive autonomously on the Track 2.

+### Future Work
+In the future, it would be interesting to find out whether the NVidia model can drive both tracks.